canonical/launchpad-manual/user/how-to/import-ssh-keys.rst

 If the instructions for your operating system are not here, :ref:`get in touch to request them <talk-to-us-about-launchpad>` or, if you know what to do, add them to this page.

-At present, Launchpad only supports RSA, DSA, and ECDSA keys.
+At present, Launchpad only supports RSA, DSA, ECDSA and ED25519 keys.

 Linux/Cygwin/MacOS
 ^^^^^^^^^^^^^^^^^^